infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 mathematical expressions used that are used in measures, objectives, and constraints.
 Programmatically, `InfiniteOpt` simply extends `JuMP` expression types and methods principally pertaining to affine and quadratic mathematical expressions.
-An natively supported abstraction for general nonlinear expressions is currently under development since that of `JuMP` is not readily extendable.
+A natively supported abstraction for general nonlinear expressions is planned for development since that of `JuMP` is not readily extendable.

 ## Variable Hierarchy
 Expressions employ variable reference types inherited from